zarf-dev/zarf/examples/dos-games/README.md

 :::note

-In this example, there is no "GitOps" service.
-Zarf is only showing off its ability to act as a standard means of packaging, distribution, and runtime.
+In this example, there is no requirement for a "GitOps" service; Zarf is only showing off its ability to act as a standard means of packaging, distribution, and deploy runtime.

 :::